jkMLnop/Stick-Shift/README.md

 # Solution Details:

-Stick-Shift is a scalable scraping system which combines car and gas prices by area with real-world fuel consumption data for every vehicle; users will instantly see the top 10 cheapest cars to buy and drive in their area, with the ability to ‘unzoom’ and see bargains in their wider geographic area!
+Stick-Shift is a scalable scraping system which combines car and gas prices by area with real-world fuel consumption data for every vehicle; users will instantly see the top 10 cheapest cars to buy and drive nation-wide with current annual fuel consumption estimates based on prices in their local area.

 # Directory Structure: